kestrelwp/woo-custom-add-to-cart-button/readme.txt

 Tags: woocommerce, cart, button
 Donate link: https://barn2.com
 Requires at least: 5.2
-Tested up to: 6.1.1
+Tested up to: 6.2
 Requires PHP: 7.2
-Stable tag: 1.1.5
+Stable tag: 1.2.0
 License: GNU General Public License v3.0
 License URI: https://www.gnu.org/licenses/gpl.html

-Customize the Add to Cart buttons in WooCommerce by changing the text or adding a cart icon.
+Customize the Add to Cart buttons in WooCommerce by changing the text, adding a cart icon or changing the colors.

 == Description ==

 WooCommerce Custom Add to Cart Button is a simple plugin to customize your store's add to cart buttons.
-It makes it easy to change the 'Add to cart' button text, add a cart icon to the button, or replace the text with just an icon.
+It makes it easy to change the 'Add to cart' button text, add a cart icon to the button, replace the text with just an icon, or change the background and text color.

 There are lots of reasons why you might want to change the add to cart text.
 Depending on how you're using WooCommerce you might want the button to say something different like 'Add to quote', 'Buy Now', 'BOOK EVENT', 'Enrol' or 'Make an Enquiry'.